-Many observers of the market for U.S. collateralized loan obligations (CLOs) are forecasting significant refinancing and reset activity in 2021.
-Although estimates of issuance volume vary among researchers, forecasts commonly cite continued improvement in CLO market fundamentals, particularly the continued tightening of liability spreads from the wide levels encountered in the market during the second quarter of 2020, and a large supply of legacy transactions that will be eligible under their governing documents to be refinanced or reset in 2021 as the main catalysts for these types of transactions.1
+Many observers of the market for U.S. collateralized Ioan obligations ("CLOs") are forecasting significant refinancing and reset activity in 2021.
+Although estimates of issuance volume vary among researchers, forecasts commonly cite continued improvement in CLO market fundamentals, particularly the continued tightening of liability spreads from the wide levels encountered in the market during the second quarter of 2020, and a large supply of legacy transactions that will be eligible under their governing documents to be refinanced or reset in 2021 as the main catalysts for these types of transactions.1 experience Rate Adjustment Transactions in 2021.

 In this article, we examine refinancings, resets, and other mechanisms for adjusting CLO funding costs and deal terms ("Rate Adjustment Transactions") and the typical rationales for and constraints on Rate Adjustment Transactions.
-The authors also take a closer look at the vintages of CLOs that could experience Rate Adjustment Transactions in 2021.
+The article also takes a closer look at the vintages of CLOs that could